scm-manager/scm-manager/docs/en/getting-started.md

+---
-# Getting started
+title: Getting started
+---

 ### Install Java

-SCM-Manager needs an installed Java 1.7 or newer.
+SCM-Manager needs an installed Java 1.8 or newer.
 It is recommended to use the [oracle jre](http://java.oracle.com/).
 How to check which version of Java is installed:

 ```bash